Miriam Hopkins: Career

-Miriam Hopkins in the Broadway production of Jezebel (1933), an Owen Davis play.
-It was later adapted as a 1938 film but Hopkins lost the lead role to Bette Davis.

 At age 20, Hopkins became a chorus girl in New York City; she also acted regularly on the stage throughout the 1920s, including in the 1926 stage adaptation of Theodore Dreiser's An American Tragedy.
 In 1930, she starred on Broadway in the play Ritzy by Sidney Toler.
 She starred on Broadway in the lead of Jezebel, a 1933 play by Owen Davis.
 When it was adapted as a 1938 film of the same name, Hopkins was bitterly disappointed that Bette Davis was chosen for the role she had played on stage.
 This began a feud between them, which the motion picture studios publicized.

 In 1930, Hopkins signed with Paramount Pictures and made her official film debut in Fast and Loose.
 Her first great success was in the 1931 horror drama film Dr. Jekyll and Mr. Hyde, where she portrayed Ivy Pearson, a prostitute who becomes entangled with Jekyll and Hyde.
 She received rave reviews, including one from Mordaunt Hall of the New York Times, saying she portrayed Ivy "splendidly".

 Her career ascended swiftly.
 In 1932, she made her breakthrough in Ernst Lubitsch's Trouble in Paradise, where she proved her charm and wit as a beautiful and jealous pickpocket.
 During the pre-code Hollywood of the early 1930s, she appeared in The Smiling Lieutenant, The Story of Temple Drake, and Design for Living, all of which were box-office successes and critically acclaimed.
 Design for Living ranked as one of the top ten highest-grossing films of 1933.